philippedut/Text_mining/README.md

-# **Text mining: STOCK SENTIMENT ANALYSIS**
+# **Text mining: SENTIMENT ANALYSIS**

-This repository contains the implementation of a Stock Sentiment Analysis project, where we predict market sentiment (Bearish, Bullish, or Neutral) from tweets using NLP techniques.
+This repository contains the implementation of a Sentiment Analysis project, where we predict market sentiment (Bearish, Bullish, or Neutral) from tweets using NLP techniques.

 ---

-# **Text mining: STOCK SENTIMENT ANALYSIS**

 ## 🎓 Master’s Program in Data Science & Advanced Analytics
 **Nova IMS** | March 2025